Data Model

 Outbreak Investigation

 An outbreak can contains elements associated with two or more Surveillance Activities.
 For example, the first detection of the outbreak could have been done by a citizen or by rangers patrolling a protected area.
-The Field Activity, Location, Event, Collection (if any), Source Records, and Specimens collected when the Outbreak is discovered belong to the “Citizen Science” or “Ranger Patrol” Surveillance Activity.
-However, they also belong to the “Outbreak Investigation” Surveillance Activity, together with Field Activities up to the Diagnostics associated exclusively with the Outbreak Investigation.
+The Field Visit, Location, Event, Collection Point (if any), Source Records, and Specimens collected when the outbreak is discovered belong to the “Citizen Science” or “Ranger Patrol” Surveillance Activity.
+However, they also belong to the outbreak investigation Surveillance Activity, together with Field Visits up to the Diagnostics associated exclusively with the outbreak investigation.

 From Group Source to Animal Source

 The data model can handle the conversion of an individual in a Group Source into an Animal Source.
-Animal Sources have a property to identify them as previous members of a Group Source.
+Animal Sources have a property to identify them as previous membership in a Group Source.

-The decision to convert an individual of a Group Source into an Animal Source could occur because: i) it was decided to start recording animals of a Group Source at the individual level including their Specimens and Diagnostics, ii) field Necropsies are conducted with the Carcasses of animals that belong to a Group Source (Necropsy data in the data model are linked to individual animals only), iii) all or some Carcasses of a Group Source are collected and stored or exported (Carcass data in the data model are linked to individual animals only), and iv) Necropsies are conducted with the Carcasses of animals belonging to a Group Source in a facility and again, Necropsy data in the data model are linked to individual animals only.
-The data model accepts Diagnostics conducted directly on a Group Source or Diagnostics conducted using Group Source Specimens, such as body condition in the overall Groups or testing feces taken from a cage occupied by 2 animals of the same species.
+The decision to convert an individual of a Group Source into an Animal Source could occur because: i) it was decided to start recording animals of a Group Source at the individual level including their Specimens and Diagnostics, ii) field Necropsies are conducted with the carcasses of animals that belong to a Group Source (Necropsy data in the data model are linked to individual animals only), iii) all or some carcasses of a Group Source are collected and stored or exported (carcass data in the data model are linked to individual animals only), and iv) Necropsies are conducted with the carcasses of animals belonging to a Group Source in a facility and again, necropsy data in the data model are linked to individual animals only.
+The data model accepts Diagnostics conducted directly on a Group Source or Diagnostics conducted using Group Source Specimens, such as testing feces taken from a cage occupied by 2 animals of the same species.
 Therefore, in these cases, it is not necessary to convert individuals of a Group Source to Animal Sources.